-The impact factor of a particular journal can be looked up through the Journal Citation Reports (JCR) database.
-You can access this database from within Web of Science or separately from the Libraries' list of databases.
-The journal impact factor is a measure of the frequency with which the "average article" in a journal has been cited in a particular year.
+You can look up the impact factor of a journal through the Journal Citation Reports (JCR) database.
+A journal's impact factor is a measure of how often the average article in a journal has been cited in a particular year.
 The impact factor will help you evaluate a journal's relative importance, especially when you compare it to others in the same field.
-Not every journal will have an impact factor but there are other ways to measure impact to a field.
+Not every journal will have an impact factor, but there are other ways to measure impact to a field.

-Clicking on a journal title will provide additional details about the calculation.
-For example, here is an explanation of how impact factor was calculated for the American Sociological Review.
+Clicking on a journal title will give additional details about the calculation.
+For example, here is an explanation of how impact factor was calculated for the journal Social Work Research.

 [Screenshot of an explanation of a journal impact factor calculation]

 Use the "All Years" tab to access key metrics and additional data for the current year and all prior years for this journal.